aoijs/website/src/content/docs/functions/roleExists.md

 ## Example(s)

-This will return `false` as the role doesn't exist in your guide:
+This will return `false` as this role doesn't exist in your guild:

 ```javascript
 client.command({